 Derek has a broad litigation practice with a focus on commercial disputes, construction litigation, real property disputes, municipal litigation, estate litigation and employment law.

 Derek is an experienced litigator.
-He has successfully represented clients at all levels of court in Ontario including the Court of Appeal and Divisional Court, as well as at various tribunals including the Ontario Land Tribunal, the Human Rights Tribunal, the Labour Relations Board, and the Landlord and Tenant Board.
+He has successfully represented clients at all levels of court in Ontario including the Court of Appeal and Divisional Court, at the Supreme Court of Canada, as well as at various tribunals including the Ontario Land Tribunal, the Human Rights Tribunal, and the Labour Relations Board.

-Derek provides practical advice focused on achieving the best possible results for his clients, whether that be through settlement or litigation.
+Derek provides practical advice focused on achieving the best possible results for his clients.

 2022 ONCA 643 | 2023 CanLII 24515 (SCC) (leave to appeal to SCC dismissed)